EPCCed/20220421_GROMACS_introduction/_episodes/04-post-analysis.md

 - "How can I visualise my system?"
 objectives:
 - "Learn how to extract the thermodynamic properties from the output"
-- "Learn how to obtain the radial distribution function"

 keypoints:
-- "Use of gmx energy, make_ndx, rdf, msd, velacc"
+- "Use of gmx energy, make_ndx, "
 - "System visualisation in vmd"
 ---